perplorm/perplorm.github.io/documentation/03-basic-crud.markdown

 ```

 > [!TIP]
-> **Tip** `filterByXXX()` is the preferred method for creating queries.
+> `filterByXXX()` is the preferred method for creating queries.
 It is very flexible and accepts values with wildcards as well as arrays for more complex use cases.
 See [Column Filter Methods](/documentation/reference/model-criteria.html#column_filter_methods) for details.

 You can also easily limit and order the results on a query.
 Once again, the Query methods return the current Query object, so you can easily chain them: